Quick Start with CLI

 we are importing a Resolver, which is an Interface for a function type; it is not a necessary step but it is a useful one if you want to see type hints in your IDE;

-if your code editor cannot find 'codestore-utils' then simply run npm install
+if your code editor cannot find 'codestore-utils' then simply run

 in the service directory root.